rizitis/apk/README.md

 4. **I want this tool to work **only** with this repo to not have conflicts with other repos.**
  - But if a dependency is missing from here, its ok to install it from other REPO using slpkg,sbopkg,slackpkg+ etc...

-5. All packages here are builded using [athos](https://github.com/rizitis/PLASMA_WORLD/blob/main/AthOS/athos)
+5. All packages here are builded using [athos](https://github.com/rizitis/PLASMA_WORLD/blob/main/AthOS/athos) in a Slackware64-current system always update...

 ---